microsoft/TypeScript-Handbook/pages/Advanced Types.md

 In these examples, the properties list is `keyof T` and the resulting type is some variant of `T[P]`.
 This is a good template for any general use of mapped types.
-That's because this kind of transformation is homomorphic, which means that the mapping applies to every property of `T` and no others.
+That's because this kind of transformation is [homomorphic](https://en.wikipedia.org/wiki/Homomorphism), which means that the mapping applies only to properties of `T` and no others.
 The compiler knows that it can copy all the existing property modifiers before adding any new ones.
 For example, if `Person.name` were readonly, `Partial<Person>.name` would be readonly and optional.